What are Babywise moms like? Do you have to fit one certain mold to be able to be a successful Babywise mom? Read to find out!

 We represent many religious beliefs.
 There are Christian moms, Atheist/Agnostic moms, Jewish moms, and Buddhist moms, among others.

 We have vegetarian moms and meat-loving moms.
-We have moms who are organic only and moms who use whatever is available.
+We have moms who are organic only and moms who use whatever is available and inexpensive.

 We have moms who homeschool, moms who are private school only, and moms who love public school.